gogetdata/ggd-recipes/docs/source/uninstall.rst

     $ ggd uninstall hg19-ga

-      Checking for installation of hg19-ga
+      :ggd:uninstall: Checking for installation of hg19-ga

-      hg19-ga is not in the ggd-genomics channel
+      :ggd:uninstall: hg19-ga is not in the ggd-genomics channel

+      :ggd:uninstall: Unable to find any package similar to the package entered.
+Use 'ggd search' or 'conda find' to identify the right package

-      Packages installed on your system that are similar include:
+      :ggd:uninstall: This package may not be installed on your system
-             Package         Channel
-             -hg19-gaps      ggd-genomics

-      If one of these packages is the desired package to uninstall please rerun ggd uninstall with the desired package name and correct ggd channel name

-      Note: If the the package is not a part of a ggd channel run 'conda uninstall <pkg>' to uninstall

-      GGD channels include: genomics, etc.

 2. Successful uninstall example:
 ++++++++++++++++++++++++++++++++